 Several herbicides have been shown to be effective at killing Himalayan Balsam and often just one application is sufficient.
-Nevertheless re-application in the same season should be planned for, as new growth from seed is likely (see above).
+Nevertheless, re-application in the same season should be planned for, as new growth from seed is likely (see above).

-Herbicide application should be carried out during periods of active growth, before flowering but late enough to ensure that germinating seedlings have grown up sufficiently to be adequately covered by the herbicide (50+ cm would be suitable).

-The initial application should ideally be carried out in May/June with subsequent treatments/monitoring likely being required in July/August and September/October, as above.
+Herbicide application should be carried out during periods of active growth, before flowering but late enough to ensure that germinating seedlings have grown up sufficiently to be adequately covered by the herbicide (e.g. plants 50+ cm in height would be suitable).
+The initial application should ideally be carried out in May/ June with subsequent treatments/monitoring likely being required in July/August and September/October, as above.